In Partnership with

 Our daily lives are marked by over saturation through media, mobile devices and fast paced information exchange.
-With a focus on the resilience of humanity, and the incredible value of being present in the moment, The Human Sustainability Series encompasses a range of materials promoting “conversations worth having”.
+With a focus on the resilience of humanity, and the incredible value of being present in the moment, The Human Sustainability Project encompasses a range of materials promoting “Conversations Worth Having” – developing the individual capacities to RESEARCH, REFLECT and RESPOND responsibly.
 The Human Sustainability playlist serves as a springboard for these conversations, illuminating diverse places and people whose stories remind us of the nuances that make up our common humanity.

 “Food is so fundamental to make a population a lot stronger and healthier.
 It is an axis that should not be neglected.”